-Health and welfare benefits shall apply to all regular probationary, continuing and temporary employees who work a minimum of fifty percent (50%) teaching load or nineteen (19) hours or more, covered by this Agreement.
-The Society shall provide the necessary enrolment forms.
+Health and welfare benefits will apply to all regular probationary, continuing and temporary employees who work a minimum of 50% teaching load or 19 hours or more, covered by this agreement.
+The Society will provide the necessary enrolment forms.
 If an employee receives benefit coverage through their spouse, the employee may opt out of any of the plans detailed below.
-The Society shall assist the employees in claiming benefits under any of the plans by providing application forms and the names and addresses of the carriers.
+The Society will assist the employees in claiming benefits under any of the plans by providing application forms and the names and addresses of the carriers.
 It is understood by both parties that any participation by the Society in cost of the premiums for any of the plans will not be compounded by any compulsory provincial or federal plans either in existence or introduced at a later date.